Skip to content

 Artifact viewers

 Research, script, and storyboard rows have a chevron for viewing the produced artifact inline.
-The artifact is a text blob fetched from /channels/:channelId/episodes/:episodeId/artifacts/:stage.
 For storyboard, the artifact is a summary — the full interactive editor is behind Open editor.

 Composition

-The header's Composition button opens the timeline editor for direct composition editing (Remotion composition format).
+The header's Composition button opens the timeline editor for direct composition editing.
 Useful for fine-tuning once the AI has produced a first pass.

 TIP